JamieB92/Gamer-Connect-Backend-PP5/README.md

 ### Show Appreciation:
 As a GamerConnect user, I want to express my support for posts that pique my interest by showing my appreciation.

-## Content Discovery & Engagement:
+## Epic 2 - Content Discovery & Engagement:

-### Stay Updated with Recent Posts:
-As a GamerConnect user, I desire the ability to view the latest gaming posts, arranged by most recent, to remain informed about current gaming content.

 ### Keyword-Based Search:
 As a GamerConnect user, I plan to look for posts and user profiles using keywords to locate content and gamers aligned with my interests.